VilleKokkarinen/DB-data-encrypter/README.txt

 # - Contains characters, which are not found on a keyboard, and can be generated
 #   with certain ALT + number combinations.
 #
+#
+# Note: Try not to include characters that are not supported by most platforms and or UTF-8
+#       You may risk using a character that turns into something else when converted to UTF-8
+#       *Some chinese/ japanese/ korean symbols etc. you can't find on a QWERTY keyboard.
+#
 # Type: string
 #
 # HashingPassword = "admin123!"